chokobole/felicia/felicia/examples/learn/topic/protobuf/python/README.md

 Before requiest, `on_init()` will be called.
 If the given `node_info` doesn't have a name, then Server register node with a random unique name.
 If it succeeds to register the node, then `on_did_create(node_info)` is called.
 While this process, if it happens an error, `on_error(status)` will be called.

 Then how is possibly publishing topics?
-If you want to publish topic, you have to use `felicia_py.Publisher` and it is very simple to use.
-Very first, you have to request server that we hope to publish topic.
+If you want to publish a topic, you have to use `felicia_py.Publisher` and it is very simple to use.
+Very first, you have to request to the master server that we hope to publish a topic.

 ```python
 def request_publish(self):